 Can emails or a sequence of emails taken together constitute a binding contract?
 Yes, if by reading all the emails together the intent of the parties to enter into a contract is clear.
 Dittman v.
 Cerone, No. 13—11—00196—CV, Court of Appeals of Texas, Corpus Christi—Edinburg, March 7, 2013.
 The principal statute affecting electronic communications is the Uniform Electronic Transactions Act (“UETA”) which clearly states that a contract may be valid and enforceable even though it is in electronic form.

 Electronic signatures are a related issue.
 Is a sender’s name in the “from” line of an email the same as a signature?
 Can a person’s standardized signature block at the end of an email have the same effect as a custom signature on a written contract?
-Yes to both, according to the 1st Court of Appeals in Houston: “A signature block from an email performs the same authenticity function as a “from” field.
+Yes to both according to the 1st Court of Appeals in Houston: “A signature block from an email performs the same authenticity function as a ‘from’ field.
 Accordingly, it satisfies the requirement of a signature under the UETA” as well as the Statute of Frauds.
 Khoury v.
 Prentis Tomlinson Jr., No. 01-16-00006-CV (Tex.App.—Houston [1st Dist.]
 March 30, 2017).
 Although the 2nd Court of Appeals in Fort Worth reached a contrary result in a similar case, it is likely that Khoury charts the future direction of Texas law in this area.
-Expect the Texas Supreme Court to eventually address the issue.

 Needless to say, an electronic contract that is intended to be signed and binding—such as one transmitted by DocuSign—is in fact no different in its legal effect than one that is on paper and executed by hand.

 Electronic signatures on real estate contracts and lender disclosures are common now, and electronic closing documents (including promissory notes) are next.
-Property owners may appear at appraisal board hearings and offer evidence electronically (see Tax Code §41.45).
+Property owners may appear at appraisal board hearings and offer evidence electronically (Tax Code Sec.
+41.45).
 Clearly, future business transactions and agreements will dispense with the required presence of your biological organism—which is as it should be.
 A legal agreement is nothing more than information, consent to which is verifiable.

 Amendments and Extensions